-Florida Vines
+Florida's Vines

-On this page - Cross Vine, Flame Vine, Trumpet Honeysuckle, Climbing Aster, Climbing Hempvine, Virginia Creeper, Poison Ivy, Devil's Potato, Mangrove Rubber Vine, Hairy Clustervine, Littlebell, Beach Morning-glory
+Cross Vine, Flame Vine, Trumpet Honeysuckle, Climbing Aster, Climbing Hempvine, Virginia Creeper, Poison Ivy, Devil's Potato, Mangrove Rubber Vine, Hairy Clustervine, Littlebell, Beach Morning-glory

 Cross Vine, Trumpet Flower - Bignonia capreolata L.